TrentShailer/hdr-snipping-tool/README.md

 > [!CAUTION]
 > ### This is a personal project
 >
-> Maintanance, bug fixes, new features, and support will only be provided when/if I feel like it.
+> Maintenance, bug fixes, new features, and support will only be provided when/if I feel like it.
 >

 ## Installation